-If you lodge an objection, we will no longer process the personal data concerning you unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights, and freedoms or for the establishment, exercise or defense of legal claims (right to object in accordance with Article 21 (1) GDPR).
+If you object, we will no longer process the personal data concerning you unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights, and freedoms, or for the establishment, exercise or defence of legal claims (right to object in accordance with Article 21 (1) GDPR).

 Where your personal data is processed for direct marketing purposes, you have the right to object at any time to processing of personal data concerning you for such marketing, which includes profiling to the extent that it is related to such direct marketing.
 If you object, the personal data shall no longer be used for direct marketing purposes (right to object in accordance with Article 21 (2) GDPR).

-The objection shall be free of charge and will not require any particular format whatsoever; if possible please send an email to: email@example.com.
+The objection shall be free of charge and does not require any particular format; if possible, please send an e-mail to: firstname.lastname@example.org

 It may become necessary to amend this data protection information due to further developments on our website or due to changes in statutory or regulatory requirements.